GH graduate who built dressmaking firm with 23 workers to train youth for free

 PAY ATTENTION: Be the first to follow YEN.com.gh on Threads!
 Click here!

-Passionate Ghanaian graduate Nana Owusu Dankwa, in collaboration with two dedicated friends, has successfully transformed their startup, Okratyi Trends, into a fully-fledged brand employing 23 individuals.
+Passionate Ghanaian graduate Nana Owusu Dankwa, in collaboration with two dedicated friends, has successfully transformed their startup, Okrakyi Trends, into a fully-fledged brand employing 23 individuals.

 Now, Nana aspires to give back to society by offering free training in their craft to Ghanaian youth.

-In an interview with YEN.com.gh, Nana shared the motivation behind this initiative, emphasizing their goal to equip young people with employable and entrepreneurial skills to prevent them from becoming burdens on society.
+In an interview with YEN.com.gh, Nana shared the motivation behind this initiative, emphasising their goal to equip young people with employable and entrepreneurial skills to prevent them from becoming burdens on society.

 Nana, who has personally experienced unemployment, expressed his desire to provide assistance to others.

-He stated, "I have tasted unemployment before and didn't like the experience, so we at Okratyi Trends want to extend a helping hand."
+He stated, "I have tasted unemployment before and didn't like the experience, so we at Okrakyi Trends want to extend a helping hand."

 How anyone can partake in Okrakyi Trends' free training